asmitty92/grey-and-ellis/books/01-cold-impressions/manuscript/02-chapter-two.md

 "Is there anyone else we should talk to?
 Other staff who knew Sarah?"

-"Amy Chen.
+"Amy Klein.
 She worked the same shifts as Sarah sometimes.
 They were friendly.
 She's here today—comes in at eleven."

 Brandon was still watching Kovacs.
 "Thank you, Mrs. Holcomb.
 We'll wait for Amy."